 The rest of the options on the menu are about configuring and creating ads through Google Ads.

-As you have just seen, Google My Business is the best digital window for your local business and, on top of that, it is free.
+As you have just seen, Google Business Profile is the best digital window for your local business and, on top of that, it is free.

-Now that you know how to set up a Google My Business profile, it’s time for you to spend some time optimizing your listing.
+Now that you know how to set up a Google Business Profile, it’s time for you to spend some time optimizing your listing.

 If you have any question, let us know in the comment section.